remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

 - Read and do the following:
   - ~/my-docker-data/nginx/auth/README

+Elasticsearch and Kibana needs to be set up by Filebeat.
+Comment filebeat out of the docker-compose.yml before laynching for the first time.

 docker-compose up -d
 - Remember to create admin user and password for portainer(!)
 Or else, it's first come-first served.
 The server shuts down after 5 minutes if you do not register an admin account within that timeframe.

+Now, execute the following filebeat commands:
+- docker-compose run filebeat setup --template
+- docker-compose run filebeat setup -e
+- the last one can take a while!

+Now, uncomment filebeat in the docker-compose file and:
+- docker compose up -d

 Cache your docker credentials by logging in to your private docker repository - making them available to Ouroboros
  - docker login -u<username> -p<password> your.docker.vhost.com